RuBublik/RegMkLink/Readme.md

 # regmklink

-A specialized Windows registry symbolic link creation tool for security research and advanced system configuration.

 ## Overview

 `regmklink` is a command-line utility designed to create and delete symbolic links within the Windows Registry.